bakerka/Multivariable_Remote_Sensing_SARP/README.md

 ## About this template
 This template was generated as part of NASA's pursuit of Open Science and to create a public, reproducible analysis of my data workflow.
 These files begin from Google Earth Engine image collection, to Python statistical analysis and data cleaning, to the creation of all tables and graphs I utilized in my paper.
 This code can be repurposed for other study areas.

+1. Run Google Earth Engine first.
 When using Google Earth Engine, make sure you have the necessary imports.
-When using python, please execute the code blocks in order.
+2. Download the Exported Files into Python.
+It is reccomended to save all files into a folder then move the folder to python.
+When using python, please execute the first code block, and the rest should work independent of each other.

 ## Google Earth Engine
 Includes the Following: